Quiche Lorraine

-Quiche Lorraine is a French tart with a filling made of cream, eggs, and bacon or ham, in an open pastry case.
+Quiche Lorraine is a savoury French tart with a filling of cream, eggs, and bacon or ham, in an open pastry case.
 It was little known outside the French region of Lorraine until the mid-20th century.
-As its popularity spread, nationally and internationally, the addition of cheese became commonplace, although it was criticised as inauthentic.
-The dish may be served hot, warm or cold.
+As its popularity spread, nationally and internationally, the addition of cheese became commonplace, although it has been criticised as inauthentic.
+It may be served hot, warm or cold.